Import

 Tips

-A first step is to go through your data and figure out which column header type you'll need.
+A first step is to go through your data and figure out which column header types you'll need.
 Start by matching to supported DwC terms, then go on from there.

 DwC term mapping

-When going from DwC, a flat format, to TaxonWorks your moving your data from rows to Things.
+When going from DwC, a flat format, to TaxonWorks you're moving your data from rows to Things.
 We can group the DwC terms into classes to reflect where they end up in TaxonWorks.

 Record-level class